OpenSystemsLab/homepage/content/_index.md

 ## About Open Systems Lab

-Open Systems Lab specializes in helping organizations incorporate **generative AI technology** into existing workflows and infrastructure.
+Open Systems Lab specializes in working with organizations to incorporate **generative AI technology** into existing workflows and infrastructure.
 With deep expertise in DevOps/GitOps/CI/CD and modern AI integration that enables businesses to adopt AI technology while maintaining operational excellence.

-Our solutions typically achieve **80%+ reduction in operational overhead** and dramatic improvements in infrastructure troubleshooting time through intelligent automation.
+The solutions typically achieve **80%+ reduction in operational overhead** and dramatic improvements in infrastructure troubleshooting time through intelligent automation.

 ---